Matheus Henrique

-Matheus Henrique de Souza (born 19 December 1997) is a Brazilian professional footballer who plays as a midfielder for Serie A club Sassuolo.
-He also represents the Brazil national team.
+Matheus Henrique de Souza (born 19 December 1997) is a Brazilian professional footballer who plays as a central midfielder for Cruzeiro.
+He also represented the Brazil national team in one friendly in 2019.

 Club career

 On 11 August 2021, Matheus Henrique joined Italian Serie A club Sassuolo on a season-long loan from Grêmio, with an obligation to buy.

 International career

-Matheus Henrique made his senior debut for Brazil in a October 2019 friendly against Senegal.
+Matheus Henrique made his senior debut for Brazil in an October 2019 friendly against Senegal.
 Previously, he was part of the Brazil under-23 team that won the 2019 Toulon Tournament, beating Japan on penalties in the final.
 Courtesy of his Grêmio performances, he became a mainstay of the under-23 team preparing to compete at the Tokyo Olympics.
 He participated in the International Tenerife Tournament in 2019 and the CONMEBOL Pre-Olympic Tournament in 2020 with the under-23 team, finishing runner-up in both competitions and securing a place at the Olympics with their performance in the latter.

 On 17 June 2021, Matheus Henrique was named in the Brazil squad for the 2020 Summer Olympics.